melodium-tech/melodium/libs/text-mel/README.md

-# Mélodium core types library
+# Mélodium text utilities library

-This library provides the data type utilities for the Mélodium environment.
+This library provides some text utilities for the Mélodium environment.

 ## For Mélodium project